Man Motorbiking the Ha Giang Loop

 • Toiletries

-• Offline map app on your phone like maps.me
+• Downloaded offline map app on your phone (google maps or maps.me)

 • Phone charger/power bank this one by Zendure, is tiny and provides over 2 full charges on my Iphone 13.